tastyrecipefinder/TastyRecipeFinder/Pods/Target Support Files/Pods-TastyRecipeFinder/Pods-TastyRecipeFinder-acknowledgements.markdown

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-## InAppSettingsKit

-Copyright (c) 2009-2014:
-Luc Vandal, Edovia Inc., http://www.edovia.com
-Ortwin Gentz, FutureTap GmbH, http://www.futuretap.com All rights reserved.

-It is appreciated but not required that you give credit to Luc Vandal and Ortwin Gentz, as the original authors of this code.
-You can give credit in a blog post, a tweet or on a info page of your app.
-Also, the original authors appreciate letting them know if you use this code.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-This code is licensed under the BSD license that is available at: <http://www.opensource.org/licenses/bsd-license.php>

 ## Parse

 BSD License